 We founded Scenario with an ambitious mandate: to adapt our signature style to the needs of a growing family.
 We collaborate every step of the way with our clients to create highly functional interiors that make the best use of their investment.
 Scenario’s bespoke architecture tells the story of the homeowner, not the architects.

 Our portfolio of new and heritage properties includes Scenario House, an East London terrace house we expanded in nearly every direction to accommodate the busy and evolving lifestyle of its owners.
 In 2018, Scenario House was shortlisted for several prestigious prizes, including the RIBA London Awards.

 We’ve drawn up this illustrated overview to help you understand each stage of your home renovation and extension.
 And we’ve created a step-by-step guide to help see you through the planning permission process.
 It deals with the ins and outs of UK planning and offers strategies for navigating the system, based on our own successes.

 TipDiscover if your architect has had success steering planning applications through your local council.
 Visit the “planning applications” page of your council’s website and enter the architect’s name in the search criteria.

 AdviceTo help you understand what it takes to obtain planning permission to convert a basement in London, we’ve created this helpful guide.
 Download it below.

 Basement Conversion with Scenario Architecture

-Working with Scenario Architecture to convert a basement
+Working with Scenario Architecture on your basement conversion

 Basement conversions have got a bad rap over the years, from households digging down multiple levels and edging dangerously close to their neighbours’ property lines.
 These “mega-basements”, or so-called iceberg houses, cause controversy for their deluxe features, like swimming pools, cinemas, wine cellars Turkish baths and car parks.